moumen-soliman/moumen-soliman/README.md

-### Making cool apps and stuff :star: I'm a Software engineer by day and a mentor by night who loves open source & coffee :muscle: ~ JavaScript fan :fire:
+### Building cool apps and projects ⭐ Software engineer by day, mentor by night.
+Passionate about open source, coffee, and JavaScript 🔥